The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity: The Schwarzschild De-Sitter Metric in Static Coordinates

-The first term on the right-hand side of eq. (\ref{eq:effpotaa}) is the Newtonian gravitational potential, the second term is the $\Lambda$ contribution (it reproduces a repulsive effect), the third term is the centrifugal force and it takes the same form in Newtonian gravity and General Relativity.
+The first term on the right-hand side of Equation~(\ref{eq:effpotaa}) is the Newtonian gravitational potential, the second term is the $\Lambda$ contribution (it reproduces a repulsive effect), the third term is the centrifugal force and it takes the same form in Newtonian gravity and General Relativity.
 The last term is the General Relativity correction to the effective potential.
-This last contribution is important at short scales i.e comparable to the gravitational radius $2GM$.
-In this manuscript, we assume that $r_\Lambda>>r_s$.
-We can use a relation between $L$ and $E$, obtained as follows:
+This last contribution is important at short scales, i.e.,~comparable to the gravitational radius $2GM$.
+Normally $r_\Lambda>>r_s$ and if $r_\Lambda\approx r_s$, then the black-hole is near its maximum mass value before it becomes a naked singularity.
+The event horizons for the black-hole solution are obtained by the condition

-where $\dot{\phi}=\frac{d\phi}{dt}$ is the angular velocity of the test particle moving around the source.
-Replacing eq. (\ref{eq:amnf}) in eq. (\ref{eq:Moveq}), we obtain:

-Then the condition $C>-\frac{1}{2}$ must be satisfied in agreement with \cite{5} where the same analysis was performed.
-Additionally, eq. (\ref{eq:Moveq}) can be written as: